Laws and Regulations

 Managing the Risk of Pesticide Poisoning and Understanding the Signs and Symptoms, EC2505

-This NebGuide explains how to choose and property use personal protective equipment (PPE) when mixing, loading, and applying pesticides to help reduce exposure to pesticides and protect human health.
+This NebGuide explains how to choose and properly use personal protective equipment (PPE) when mixing, loading, and applying pesticides to help reduce exposure to pesticides and protect human health.

 Cleaning Pesticide Application Equipment, G1770

 This NebGuide explains how to choose and properly use gloves when mixing, loading, or applying a pesticide.
 It covers how to maintain gloves and how these procedures can help reduce exposure to chemicals and protect human health.

 This publication is one of six in a series designed to help rural families protect their private drinking water supplies.
 The greatest protection can be achieved by applying principles from all publications in the series.